kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 Before you begin, make sure you're logged in as the system root. root access is required to install Kaltura. ```sudo sudo su - ```

 ###### iptables and ports
 Kaltura requires certain ports to be open for proper operation.
-[See a list of required open ports below](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura-required-ports.md).
+[See the list of required open ports](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura-required-ports.md).
 If you're just testing and don't mind an open system, you can use the below to disbale iptables altogether:
 ```bash
 iptables -F